Wesley26/weather-App/README.md

 NOTE: android.versionCode is incremented once per android Google Play Store submission.

+NOTE: For EAS build, you will need to run `npx expo customize metro.config.js`.

-NOTE: as of November 10th, 2022 - run with `npx expo start`.
+NOTE: as of January 20th, 2023 - run with `npx expo start`.
 [Review how to run the app with EAS build](https://docs.expo.dev/development/create-development-builds/).
+Run `expo-cli upgrade` to ensure all npm packages are up to date.
+Next, run `eas whoami` (or `eas login` if not logged in) to check and make sure you are logged into your Expo account.
+Next, run `eas build:configure` for Android.
+Next, run `eas build` and select Android to run an Android build. `eas build --profile development --platform android` will run an Android development build.
+All builds are run remotely.

 [Daytime Cloud Photo Source](https://unsplash.com/photos/yQorCngxzwI?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)